 As far as other platforms are concerned in this Opera VPN test, you’ll get the same poor results.
 However, due to its server limitations, you’ll be limited right from the start.

-When using a US server, I tried watching Disney+ and Hulu since I’m located in Eastern Europe.
-My attempts were unsuccessful in both cases, which is expected from a 100% free provider.
+When using a US server, we tried watching Disney+ and Hulu since we were located in Eastern Europe.
+Our attempts were unsuccessful in both cases, which is expected from a 100% free provider.
 If you’re looking for a service that works well, check out our list of the best VPNs for Disney+.

 Speed Tests: Here’s How Fast Opera VPN Really Is